Bob Lord (business executive): Career

 In June of 1983, Lord’s first job out of college was a shift supervisor and industrial engineer at General Motors.
 After a year, Lord began working at Corning Inc. as a senior industrial project engineer and marketing project engineer.
 He worked in this role between June 1985 to September 1988.

 In 1990, Lord went on to become the senior principal consultant and project manager at Symmetrix.
 After leaving Symmetrix in 1995, Lord became the area vice president of Contract Services for NovaCare until leaving in 1996.
 He then joined Advanced Rehab Services (later renamed Prism Rehab Services), where he served as chief operating officer until 1998 and served as executive vice president of Prism Rehab Services until 1999.

 In 2000, Lord became the vice president of client support services for agility.com and left within the same year to become the vice president of corporate alliances and business development at Pretzel Logic Software.
 In November 2000, Lord left Pretzel Logic to become the executive vice president of North America Razorfish.

-In 2002, he became the chief operating officer of Razorfish Inc. Then in 2003, Lord successfully sold Razorfish to SBI Inc. and became executive vice president of SBI-Razorfish Inc.
+In 2002, he became the chief operating officer of Razorfish Inc. In 2003, Lord sold Razorfish to SBI Inc. and became executive vice president of SBI-Razorfish Inc.

 In 2004, Lord became the East Region president of Razorfish, a subsidiary of aQuantive (AQNT).
 Three years later, he went on to serve as the East Region president of Razorfish, a subsidiary of Microsoft.
-Then in 2010, Lord became the global CEO of Razorfish, subsidiary of Publis Group.
+In 2010, Lord became the global CEO of Razorfish, subsidiary of Publicis.
 Continuing his role as a CEO, Lord went on to serve as the global CEO of VivaKi Interactive at Razorfish in 2011.